maintenance

 Preparation

-2. Fill water tank with fresh cold water to MAX
+2. Fill water tank all the way to MAX

-4. Locate your rubber disc and one cleaning tablet
+4. Find your rubber disc and one tablet

 Step 1: Insert the Cleaning Disc